 |Common Name||Satsuma orange, Satsuma, satsuma mandarin, unshu mikan, cold hardy mandarin|

-|Botanical Name||Citrus reticulata|
+|Botanical Name||Citrus unshiu|

 |Soil Type||Rich, moist|

-Most fruit trees require full sun conditions and satsumas are no exception.
+Most fruit trees require full sun conditions, and Satsumas are no exception.
 They should ideally get eight to 10 hours of direct sunlight, especially in spring during blossom and fruit formation.